 Now, another question I get a lot of times is what is the difference between an interior file folder and a hanging file folder?
 So, this is an interior file folder and this is a hanging file folder.
 Now, what a lot of people do is they put these interior file folders inside the hanging file folder and you have this sitting in your filing cabinet.

 Now, there is nothing wrong with that.
-There’s like – there is not really a right way to file.
+There’s not really a right way to file.
 I don’t do that because I don’t like these tabs sticking out because I feel like it covers the other tabs in the filing cabinet.
-And then I also feel like when there are so many folders inside, if like so many papers inside, the folder gets too full and it’s too jammed and papers don’t fit nicely inside.
+And then I also feel like when there are so many folders inside, if so many papers inside, the folder gets too full and it’s too jammed and papers don’t fit nicely inside.
 So I don’t do that but it doesn’t mean you don’t have to do that.
 You can do that.

 Instead, I just don’t use these at all in my filing cabinet.
 And then I just create separate hanging file folders for each category.
-So for example, like health records, this is like my health record folder.
+So for example, like health records, this is my health record folder.
 And then this is Ed’s health record folder.
 So it’s two separate folders just like that.
-And then I just put like my initials and his initials right there so I know whose folder is whose.
+And then I just put my initials and his initials right there so I know whose folder is whose.